Daryes/ansimulator/README.md

 For a first installation, execute :
 (Notice : if running under WSL2, you need to activate systemd support first)
 ```
-make ansible-simul-docker-build
+make ansible-simul-docker-pull
 ```
-This step will take some minutes to create the 2 images for the Debian and Centos containers used by the simulator.
+It will retrieve from dockerhub the 2 images for the Debian and Centos containers used by the simulator.
-Both Debian and Rocky Linux official images will be used and retrieved from dockerhub.
-When the images have been created, using this step is not required anymore.

-To alleviate any trouble for accessing the directories, the ansible user in the containers will reuse the owner UID of the Makefile directory.
-As such, it is not recommended to have Root as the owner of the ansimulator files.
+Notice : If you want to change the ansible user UID, or add the use of a proxy for APT and DNF/YUM, you need to rebuild the images.
+See the dedicated documentation page for this.

 ## Starting the simulator and common usage